Sickle Cell Disease vs. Sickle Cell Trait and Life Insurance

 - Etc…

-It has been determined that the Sickle Cell Disease is a hereditary disease linked to a recessive gene found on the 11th chromosome.
-This means that only individuals who inherit the Sickle Cell “trait” from both of their parents will develop this condition.
+This is why it’s pretty understandable why a life insurance company would be a bit “hesitant” about wanting to insure someone who has been diagnosed with Sickle Cell Disease.
+Fortunately, it has been determined that the Sickle Cell Disease is a hereditary disease linked to a recessive gene found on the 11th chromosome.
+Only individuals who inherit the Sickle Cell “trait” from both parents will develop this condition.

-Carriers of only one recessive gene will be considered “carriers” of the Sickle Cell trait but will not be diagnosed with the disease.
-Which makes a lot of sense because the vast majority of individuals diagnosed with Sickle Cell trait won’t experience any symptoms of their genetic mutation.
+Which means that carriers of only one recessive gene will be considered “carriers” of the Sickle Cell trait but will not be diagnosed with the disease, which makes a lot of sense because most individuals diagnosed with Sickle Cell trait won’t experience any symptoms of their genetic mutation.

-That a lot of times folks will get a bit “confused” when talking about this disease which is why, before making any decisions about your life insurance application, most (if not all) life insurance companies are going to want to ask you a series of medical questions first designed to learn which disorder you have and then how “severe” your situation is.
+A lot of times, folks will get a bit “confused” when talking about this disease, which is why, before making any decisions about your life insurance application, most (if not all) life insurance companies will want to ask you a series of medical questions designed to learn which disorder you have and then how “severe” your situation is.

 What kind of information will the insurance companies ask me or be interested in?